 Keywords

-Positive-Unlabeled Learning, Semi-Supervised Machine Learn- ing
+Labeling, Positive-Unlabeled Learning, Semi-Supervised Machine Learn- ing

 INTRODUCTION

 With the number and size of uncurated datasets grow- ing exponentially, more and more learning scenarios provide few labeled examples.
-Labelling data is often either time- consuming, or costly in terms of domain-expertise required
+Labeling data is often either time- consuming, or costly in terms of domain-expertise required

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.